Oatmeal: The Netherlands, the Nordic countries, the Baltics and Russia

 Oatmeal porridge has a long tradition in these regions, but during the Middle Ages porridge made from rye or barley was even more common in at least some parts of the area.

 United States

-In the United States, oatmeal is often served as a porridge with milk or cream and a sweetener, such as brown sugar or honey.
-It may include additional ingredients such as peanut butter, cinnamon or various types of fruits.
+In the United States, oatmeal is often served as a porridge with milk or cream and a sweetener, such as brown sugar, honey, or maple syrup.
+The term oatmeal is used in American English to mean porridge.
+It may include additional ingredients such as peanut butter, cinnamon, or various types of fruits.

 Nigeria

-In Nigeria, a common oatmeal dish known as Zimbuleh (Also known as Zimbeleh in the Abuja region) is eaten during the winter months.
+In Nigeria, a common oatmeal dish known as zimbuleh is eaten during the winter months.
 Traditionally it is sweetened with raw honey and cardamom.
-In the Eket and Kwa Ibo region it is often served alongside warm milk, and it is customary to pour it into the porridge just moments before eating.
+In the Eket and Kwa Ibo regions it is often served alongside warm milk, and it is customary to pour the milk into the porridge just moments before eating.